turingschool-examples/frontend-mod-1-prework/section3/README.md

 Read/watch one or both of the following:
 - This [2-part blog post series](https://blog.mindsetworks.com/entry/how-having-a-growth-mindset-can-help-you-learn-to-code) discusses how having a growth mindset is helpful when learning to code, and how coding promotes a growth mindset!
 - This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front-End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
 (The first 7 minutes are intros and a discussion on Developer Relations.
-After that, the conversation about Growth Midnset begins.)
+After that, the conversation about Growth Mindset begins.)

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?
+Your capabilities are not set anything you choose to work on can grow.

 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
+I am always trying to learn new things and better myself.
+Both professionally and in sports and just life in general.
+I definitely need to work on my organization and planning skills.

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?
+I have gotten a lot better at spending multiple hours at a time studying and staying focused.
+That took me a long time to get used to without getting up and walking around or watching tv or something like that.
+It was a very hard switch to go back into the school mindset.

 ## Part B Arrays